local-seo-for-beginners

 Simple strategy that beginners should follow for local seo.
 Here’s a simplified roadmap:

-- Create optimised landing pages for services and locations.
+5. Create optimized landing pages for services and locations.

 Conclusion: How to Do Local SEO Successfully